Kia Ora and Welcome to Scallywaggs Senior Kindergarten

 • Scallywaggs Kindergarten & Care receives funding from the Ministry of Education, details of this spending is displayed on the parent notice board.

-• In this pack there is a “Welcome to my World” sheet.
+• In this pack there is a “Me and my whanau” sheet.
 Please fill this in and return to our centre as soon as possible.
 This information helps us to better understand your child as she/he enters into their new Kindergarten.

 We are looking forward to having you and your child/ren in our Kindergarten

 Senior Kindergarten Fees - Booked hours - $5.20 per hour